5.3.2020 • Moderni työ Pilvi-infrastruktuuri

 So we started from the high level general view of the intranet contents and in each of the first four rows we stepped into more detailed level.
 In the last phase (yellow row) it’s time to take a step back and return the focus to the higher level.
 Now that we know what’s happening inside the intranet it’s time to plan the landing pages (intranet front page, section or topic site landing pages) and additional paths to content.
 In the last step we also define the ways and processes to keep the contents up-to-date.

 That’s it!
 Hope you enjoyed the ride and got an idea of the meaning and importance of a proper information architecture.
-I will be presenting a session of this topic in SharePoint & Microsoft 365 Conference next May in Las Vegas – hope to see you there!
+Read more: Intranet Information Architecture – Purpose and scope of the intranet

 This blog posting has originally been published at Katja Jokisalo’s blog